cncf/xds/proposals/TP3-xds-error-propagation.md

 The objective of this proposal is to suggest a way for clients to receive feedback from xDS Management Servers in case of partial/drastic failures without closing any streams or connections.

 This proposal includes a new field for each subscribed Resource, called `ResourceError`.
 This field will provide detailed information for resource specific issues.
-The client must use this additional field to obtain notification for resources the xDS Management server couldn’t procure and provide necessary notification to the user.
+The client must use this additional field to obtain notification for resources the xDS Management server couldn’t procure and provide necessary notification to the application.

 ## Background